joelkuiper/variable-taxon-mapper/README.md

 Variable Taxon Mapper maps free text variable metadata to a curated biomedical taxonomy.

 It solves a common harmonization problem: datasets often contain thousands of variables with inconsistent names, vague descriptions, and no standard annotation.
-This tool links each variable to a taxonomy term, making datasets comparable and interoperable.
+The current framing targets the https://molgeniscatalogue.org/ ingestion task: turning study-specific variables into catalogue-ready, taxonomy-linked entries that can be searched and compared across cohorts.

+**Recent evaluation snapshot (2025-11-26)**

+* 86.87% accuracy (any match) on 1,363 evaluated rows
+* 97.14% possible-correct rate under allowed matches

+See [doc/results/20251126_results.md](doc/results/20251126_results.md) for the full tables.

 The system works in two phases: